roblaing/swipl-webapp-howto/README.md

 A potential problem in the way I've done it is that if one of the other [HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) is received &mdash; they include PUT, DELETE, HEAD, PATCH... &mdash; none of the above form_handler predicates will respond, leading to a confusing answer of *false*.
 Since whoever sends an HTTP method besides GET and POST is not using a browser, and is probably a hacker up to no good, responding with a server error message doesn't bother me too much here.

-A common pitfall in this style of programming is more than one predicate may think it is the correct one for the given case &mdash; or worse yet, none respond leading to the old joke "How many Prolog programmers does it take to change a lightbulb? *false*" &mdash; so it takes careful thought and testing.
+A common pitfall in this style of programming is more than one predicate may think it is the correct one for the given case &mdash; or worse yet, none accept the case, as would happen in this example with method(put), leading to the old joke "How many Prolog programmers does it take to change a lightbulb? *false*" &mdash; meaning it requires careful thought and testing.

 An alternative way to have written the above would be to put an exclamation mark after the checks in the first predicate (! is called [cut](http://www.learnprolognow.org/lpnpage.php?pagetype=html&pageid=lpn-htmlse44) in Prolog jargon) and then leave out the checks in the second to make it the default case to respond to all other methods, thereby avoiding the dreaded *false* while breaking the Zen of Python's tenth commandment "Errors should never pass silently".